MSD Animal Health Modern Slavery Statement 2025

 Introduction

-This statement is made pursuant to the reporting requirements of the UK Modern Slavery
+This statement is made pursuant to the reporting requirements of the United Kingdom’s Modern Slavery Act 2015 (2015 c.
+30) (the “Act”).
+It provides information for the reporting period from January 1, 2025, to December 31, 2025.

 Reporting Entities